buddycloud/buddycloud.com/slate/source/includes/_subscriptions.md

 #Subscriptions

-Your users' channel subscriptions are stored on Buddycloud server.
-The subscription list contains
+Retrieving your users' channel subscription list will return
 * the channels (and nodes) that they follow
-* the channels (and nodes) that have pending subscriptions
+* the channels (and nodes) they have asked (subscription state is `pending`) to follow (private channels require approval of the channel owner or channel moderators).

 Each item also contain the user's role (`owner`, `moderator`, `publisher`, `member` or `pending`) in that channel.